chmp/ipytest/Readme.md

 ## Reference

+### ipytest.run_pytest(module=None, filename=None, pytest_options=(), pytest_plugins=())

+Execute tests in the passed module (defaults to __main__) with pytest.

+**Arguments:**

+- `module`: the module containing the tests.
+  If not given, `__main__` will be used.
+- `filename`: the filename of the file containing the tests.
+  It has to be a real file, e.g., a notebook name, since itts existence will be checked by pytest.
+  If not given, the `__file__` attribute of the passed module will be used.
+- `pytest_options`: additional options passed to pytest
+- `pytest_plugins`: additional plugins passed to pytest.

 ### ipytest.run_tests(doctest=False, items=None)

 Run all tests in the given items dictionary.

 **Arguments:**

 - `doctest`: if True search for doctests.
 - `items`: the globals object containing the tests.
 If `None` is given, the globals object is determined from the call stack.

 ### ipytest.clean_tests(pattern="test*", items=None)

 Delete tests with names matching the given pattern.

 In IPython the results of all evaluations are kept in global variables unless explicitly deleted.
-Therefore, previous definitions will still be found when tests are renamed but not explicitly deleted.
+This behavior implies that when tests are renamed the previous definitions will still be found if not deleted.
+This method aims to simply this process.

 An effecitve pattern is to start with the cell containing tests with a call to `clean_tests`, then defined all test cases, and finally call `run_tests`.
 This way renaming tests works as expected.

 **Arguments:**

 - `pattern`: a glob pattern used to match the tests to delete.
 - `items`: the globals object containing the tests.
 If `None` is given, the globals object is determined from the call stack.

 ### ipytest.collect_tests(doctest=False, items=None)